wp-plugins/relevanssi/readme.txt

 `the_excerpt()` to display the entries, because the plugin creates the custom snippet by replacing the post excerpt.

+If you're using a plugin that affects excerpts (like Advanced Excerpt), you may run into some problems.
+For those cases, I've included the function `relevanssi_the_excerpt()`, which you can use instead of `the_excerpt()`.
+It prints out the excerpt, but doesn't apply the excerpt or content filters.

 == Frequently Asked Questions ==

 = What is tf * idf weighing? =